RxDave/ReactiveProgramming/Spec.md

 ##### Startup
 1. Start the GUI in the following state:
    1. Server URL field, user name field and Connect button are enabled.
+   1. The user name from their last session is displayed by default in the user name field.
    2. Chat GUI elements are disabled (including the message list and the Send button).
 2. Load the user's preferences.
 3. If the last user name was saved, pre-populate the user name textbox.